aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

             }
         }
     }
-    ~~~
+    ```

 4. In `OneBank.Common` project create a new class by the name of `ServiceFabricBotDataStore` and replace the exisitng code with following

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\27.txt"`)
-    ~~~csharp
+     ```nocopy
      using System;
      using System.IO;
      using System.IO.Compression;
      using System.Threading;
      using System.Threading.Tasks;
      using Microsoft.Bot.Builder.Dialogs;
      using Microsoft.Bot.Builder.Dialogs.Internals;
      using Microsoft.Bot.Connector;
      using Microsoft.ServiceFabric.Actors;
      using Microsoft.ServiceFabric.Actors.Client;
      using Newtonsoft.Json;
      using OneBank.BotStateActor.Interfaces;

      namespace OneBank.Common
      {
         public class ServiceFabricBotDataStore : IBotDataStore<BotData>
         {
             private static readonly JsonSerializerSettings SerializationSettings = new JsonSerializerSettings()